jplauriente/Firefox-New-Tab-Design-Enhanced/README.md

 ## Changes, Redisignings and Enhancings

-1. *Wheater Widget* visualization and effects enhancements
+1. *Tiles* completely redisigned and renewed
-2. *Tiles* completely redisigned and renewed
+2. *Tiles titles* now has degradé at the end
-3. *Tiles tiles* now has degradé at the end
+3. *Wheater Widget* visualization and effects enhancements
 4. *Responsive Design Enhanced*; 5 sizes that looks always perfect
 5. Search bar behavior and design enhanced
-6. Recent Activity, Wallpaper attribution and configuration button redisigned
+6. *Recent Activity*, *Wallpaper attribution* and *configuration button* redisigned
 7. A lot of little details revised and improved